The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Introduction

 In \cref{ssec:N} which follows we define useful notation employed throughout the paper.
-Then, in \cref{sec:MS}, we introduce the mathematical setting for filtering and define the mean field ensemble Kalman filter.
-In \cref{sec:EKF} we state and prove our main theorem concerning the error of approximation in the mean field ensemble Kalman filter, and in~\cref{sec:GPF} we define, and then state and prove a related theorem for, the Gaussian projected filter.
+Then, in \cref{ssec:FD} we define the filtering problem as employed throughout the paper, building on this notation. \Cref{sec:EKF} introduces the mean field ensemble Kalman filter and proves our main approximation theorem, in the near Gaussian setting; the theorem is based on a stability estimate which transfers distance between the true filter and its Gaussian projection into the distance between the true filter and the ensemble Kalman filter.
+In~\cref{sec:GPF} we define, and then state and prove related theory for, the Gaussian projected filter.
 Although we provide theorems of a type not seen before for nonlinear Kalman filters, and new methods of analysis to derive them, our work leads to many substantial open problems; we conclude in \cref{sec:discussion} by highlighting those we have identified as being of particular value to advancing the field.
 The reader may wish to study the concluding \cref{sec:discussion}, in conjunction with our set-up in \cref{sec:EKF}, to understand the specific problem formulation for our main theorems and to appreciate the substantial challenges to be met in order to build on, and go beyond, our theorems.
-The key technical results underpinning the proof of our two main theorems are given in \cref{appendix:A}; further technical results are postponed to \cref{app:A2}.
+The key auxiliary results underpinning the proof of our main theorems are given in \cref{appendix:A,appendix:C}; these rely on technical results presented in \cref{app:A2}.